-90% of the world's REE demand.
-However, China deposit has carbonatite-hosted REE mineralization and has seen previous explorations in the 1980s.
-The study that is currently ongoing includes a 10,900 m drilling Nd-Fe-B permanent magnets are the largest single programme and has received a £7 million investment Meanwhile, contrary to popular belief, Europe also has today, there is still no operational REE mine in Europe.
+Since the early 2000s China has supplied more than 90% of the world's REE demand.
+However, China ration from direct-drive wind turbines, the availability means many REEs could be sourced from other parts of deposit has carbonatite-hosted REE mineralization and has seen previous explorations in the 1980s.
+The study that is currently ongoing includes a 10,900 m drilling programme and has received a £7 million investment.
+Meanwhile, contrary to popular belief, Europe also has extensive REE deposits.
+In fact, geological analyses today, there is still no operational REE mine in Europe.

-Although Japan does not have any REE deposits or mines, it directly funds the Australian rare-earth com-Weld in a separation plant in Malaysia.
+Although Japan does not have any REE deposits or mines, it directly funds the Australian rare-earth company Lynas to process REE concentrates from Mount Weld in a separation plant in Malaysia.
 In doing so, Japan is trying to secure a sustainable REE supply for